irvinecubesat/irvine-01-sw/README.md

 cubesat board.
 The buildroot environment is set up to build the irvine-01-sw sources and install the irvine-01-cfg files into the fsw_image.

-Be sure to send your cert file to the system admin before this step and receive confirmation that the cert has been registered.
+Be sure to follow the key generation procedure as described at the end of irvine-01-sw project setup section.

 Make sure you have the necessary packages installed on your system: